Jahmal, 20, Brooklyn, NY

-I started modeling when a promoter saw me at the club in Cincinnati, where I grew up.
-At first, I did a lot of underwear modeling, and after I turned 18 I started doing nude photography.
+I started modeling when a promoter saw me at a club in Cincinnati, where I grew up.
+At first I did a lot of underwear modeling, and after I turned 18 I started doing nude photography.

-I was very hesitant at first, because at that point I had started developing myself professionally as a dancer.
-And nude photography can tear someone’s career apart.
-I don’t do it anymore, because I’m even further in my career as a dancer.
+I was very hesitant at first.
+At that point I had started developing myself professionally as a dancer, and nude photography can tear someone’s career apart.
+I don’t do it anymore because I’m even further in my career as a dancer.
 People started to notice me from some of the modeling work I was doing.
 Even recently, a well-known dancer came across something, and it made me scared a little bit that she saw something I did years ago.

 As I started to get more work, I just decided to tell everyone at my high school I was gay.
 Once I did come out, a lot of people came out themselves.
 I was very popular at the high school with people thinking I was straight, and after I came out other people did too.
 They knew they could come to me if they had questions.

 I started dancing my sophomore year of high school.
 I was at a performing arts high school, and one of my best friends invited me to the dance show.
 The teachers saw I was naturally flexible and quick to pick up choreography.
 In the dance world in general, since there are not as many guys, it’s easier for guys to get into things.
 I just worked hard, and kind of followed everyone and tried to pick up as much as I could.
 I started dancing with Cincinnati Ballet.
 I was then accepted to be a dancer for Alvin Ailey.
-I had no family in New York to stay with, and didn’t really have money to survive, so myself and the artistic director of my school called Nick Lachey, who personally sent me a check to sponsor my first year in New York to continue to pursue my dream.
+I had no family in New York to stay with and didn’t really have money to survive.
+The artistic director of my school and I called Nick Lachey, who personally sent me a check to sponsor my first year in New York.
 Now I’m a dancer with the Dance Theatre of Harlem (PTP Ensemble).